 Trijicon Ventus LIDAR Wind Reader

-Powered by WindPro™ Technology, the Trijicon Ventus™ LIDAR wind reader provides shooters and hunters with previously unattainable data about their environments to improve long-range shooting accuracy.
+Powered by WindPro™ Technology, the Trijicon Ventus™ LIDAR wind reader will help provide three dimensional data to improve mid and long-range shooting accuracy.
 The Ventus™ is designed with a Doppler LIDAR engine that can measure horizontal components, headwind, crosswind, tailwind, and vertical wind components at six different distances between the shooter and the target, especially in lousy weather.

-The Trijicon Ventus LIDAR Wind Reader reads dust particles at 6 distances between the shooter and 500 yards, sends that data to the proprietary ballistic calculator.
-Other range finders, Kestrels, etc can only know the wind at the shooter’s location, however this device promises to read wind out to 500 yards!
+The Trijicon Ventus LIDAR Wind Reader reads dust particles at 6 distances between the shooter and 500 yards, sends that data to their proprietary ballistic calculator, which will be released at the same time as the Ventus and Ventus X. Other devices like Kestrels can only know the wind at the shooter’s location, however this device promises to read wind out to 500 yards and distance to 5,000 yards!

 This tool will be released in two options, one is the Ventus, which has basic functionality, however does not have the ballistic software that extreme long range shooters will want.
 The Ventus X will have the ballistic app.
 The price difference will be about $500, which is not a huge deal when considering an $8,000 tool.

 When Phil first told me that he was partnering with Trijicon, I was unsure.
 At Shot Show Industry Day a few years ago, I visited the Trijicon shooting bay and tested several of their “long range” scopes.
-I was not impressed.
 I thought that the price was not right for the quality.
 I did not expect greatness though, because what is Trijicon’s specialty?

 It is common knowledge that Trijicon provides top-notch optical tools for military & law enforcement.
 Others in the military industrial complex can hardly compete, though in the special forces world, some operators prefer Aimpoint.
 Otherwise, the Trijicon ACOG is definitely the “go to” “red dot” carbine sighting system.

-If the Trijicon Ventus delivers as promised, we can think of it as a multi-tool that replaces many others.
+If the Trijicon Ventus X delivers as expected, we can think of it as a multi-tool that replaces many others.

 - Want a 9x monocular?
 Check.